SW1821/Video_Summarization_with_ChatGPT/README.md

 <hr/>
 <img src="https://github.com/SW1821/Video_Summarization_with_ChatGPT/blob/main/Documents/KakaoTalk_20230918_203234710.png?raw=true"/>
-<h4>This project summarizes Youtube video efficiently by utilizing ChatGPT.</h4>
+<h4>This project summarizes Youtube videos efficiently by utilizing ChatGPT.</h4>
-By employing STT, we extract a text file of the caption of a video.
-Then, ChatGPT summarizes it.
-In conclusion, it compared original caption text with condensed text by applying COS accuracy.
-We select parts of the text with higher accuracy to edit the video.
+By applying STT model, we can extract a text file as the caption of a video.
+Then, ChatGPT summarizes the script.
+It compares original text with condensed text by applying cosine similarity measurement, and calculates each accuracy of each lines.
+In conclusion, We select parts of the text with higher accuracy to edit the video.

 <h4>The website provides service for video summarization</h4>
 <ol>
-    <li>User submits a URL of Youtube video.</li>
+    <li>User submits aYoutube video in the form of URL.</li>
     <li>AI model utilizing ChatGPT and WhisperX makes a summarized video.</li>
     <li>Website shows the result of the video. </li>
     <li>User can download it.</li>